 I recently picked up Anthony Ulwick’s book Jobs to be Done: Theory to Practice looking forward to interesting innovation insights.
 (This theory is also shortened to JTBD or the hashtag #JTBD.)

 And then, there’s the statistics.
 No one (absolutely no one) should calculate percentages with 21 cases much less make that flakey number the centerpiece of a book on innovation as it is here.
 This raises concerns for me about Ulwick and his commitment.

-“But”, people challenge me, “Ulwick basically just says to listen to customers and that’s good.”
+Then I am told: “But Ulwick is just saying to listen to customers and that’s good.”
 Listening to customers IS good – when you listen with an open mind.
-But JTBD theory gives us a list of items to be categorized, filled in, compiled, tabulated, percentagized, etc…..
+But JTBD theory handcuffs “listen to customers” with lists of items to be categorized, filled in, compiled, tabulated, percentagized, etc…..
 We are told to make lists, compile matrices, etc, etc. Busy-work like this gets in the way of listening.
-A more powerful innovation strategy is to shut the laptop and listen!!!
+You’ll learn more when you shut the laptop and listen!!!

 Ulwick’s research recommendations are ill considered.
 On page 87 there is a discussion of the kinds of questions for research.

 - Ulwick says “It’s incorrect to ask ‘what job did you hire that product to do’?”
 Absolutely right.
 That’s a terrible question.

 - Ulwick recommends instead that we “Ask ‘Why are you using that product, what job are you ultimately trying to get done’?”
 Wow.
 That’s an absolutely terrible question, as well.
 Instead, good research starts with something like “tell me about using the product” to begin a long and in-depth discussion.
 That conversation (not questioning) will reveal what was going on at time of purchase as well as what is satisfying in owning/using the product.
 Purchase is often moved by different things than satisfaction with ownership.